wynterl/federated-learning-lib/README.md

 ## How does it work?

-There is a [docs folder](./docs) with tutorials and API documentation to learn how to use and extend IBM federated learning.
+There is a [docs folder](./docs) with tutorials and API documentation to learn how to ma nually set up and extend IBM Federated Learning.

 - [Web Site](https://ibmfl.mybluemix.net/)
 - Aggregator and Party [configuration tutorial](docs/tutorials/configure_fl.md)
 - [API documentation](http://ibmfl-api-docs.mybluemix.net/index.html)

+If you would like to use the IBM Federated Learning Experiment Manager, then please visit
+- Experiment Manager

+Relevant publications can be found at the links below.

 - [Related publications](docs/papers.md)
 - [White paper](https://arxiv.org/abs/2007.10987)